|

 3. Confirm the transaction and approve it with your wallet.

 Your tokens are now staked!
-You’ll start earning rewards at the beginning of the next epoch, which usually takes 2-3 days.
+You will start earning rewards at the beginning of the next epoch, which usually takes 2-3 days.
 You can always check your staking status, balance, and rewards right from your wallet.

 Remember, you retain full control of your SOL.
 If you ever want to stop staking, simply undelegate, wait for the cooldown to finish, and your SOL becomes liquid again.